PKHarsimran/PKHarsimran.github.io/_posts/2024-08-07-CPTSD_and_the_battles.md

 **Understanding CPTSD: The Dark Clouds**

-Complex Post-Traumatic Stress Disorder, or CPTSD, is a condition that arises from prolonged trauma, often during childhood.
-Unlike PTSD, which is usually tied to a single event, CPTSD is rooted in ongoing exposure to trauma.
+Complex Post-Traumatic Stress Disorder, or CPTSD, arises from prolonged trauma, often during childhood.
 For me, this trauma stemmed from a turbulent environment at home.
-My parents didn't get along from the start—they were always fighting, arguing, and talking negatively about each other and then about us kids because they weren't happy.
+My parents didn't get along—they were always fighting, arguing, and speaking negatively about each other and us kids.
 Physical abuse was normal in my family, followed by emotional abuse because I was not up to their standards—too skinny, too dumb, not fast enough, too lazy.
-I heard these lines not just from my family but also outside, at school, college, and university.
+These hurtful lines came not just from my family but also from school, college, and university.

 **Coping with Uncertainty and Fear**

-Coping with the constant fear and uncertainty was challenging.
-Now that I think about it, I coped mostly by being on the computer, playing games, and researching technology or the internet.
-My curiosity was my best friend during those times.
-By age 13, I had learned to program an HTML site because I was bored at home and had access to a computer.
-I also learned how to access the router and block my family members from using it.
+Coping with constant fear and uncertainty was challenging.
+Looking back, I coped by immersing myself in the computer, playing games, and researching technology or the internet.
+Curiosity became my best friend.
+By age 13, I had learned to program an HTML site out of boredom and access to a computer.
+I even learned to access the router and block my family members from using it.
 Curiosity was my coping mechanism.
-I loved breaking things apart and trying to understand how they worked.
-I remember a moment where I taped a battery and light I took from a toy to my watch so I could walk around with a light on my watch, and playing with DC motors.
+I loved breaking things apart to understand how they worked.
+I remember taping a battery and light from a toy to my watch to walk around with a light on it and playing with DC motors.

 **The Turning Point: Acknowledging CPTSD**

-Acknowledging the presence of CPTSD was the first step towards healing.
-The most challenging part was processing the pain I had bottled up inside me for many years since childhood.
-Talking in therapy made me realize a profound appreciation for myself and helped me learn how strong I am, even when I didn't know how much pain I had endured.
+Acknowledging CPTSD was the first step toward healing.
+The most challenging part was processing the pain I had bottled up inside for many years since childhood.
+Therapy made me realize a profound appreciation for myself and helped me learn how strong I am, even when I didn't know how much pain I had endured.
 Working every day with my inner child, who never received proper love, was crucial.
 Practicing self-parenting is still an ongoing process, as I have much to uncover.

 **Breakthrough Moments in Therapy**